lrkrol/Noctifer-Music/docs/README.md

 ![Playlist view](./playlist.jpg)

+The playlist is saved in a cookie with a lifetime of one year.

 ### Shuffle

 Shuffle mode can be toggled and will apply immediately to your current active song list, be it the current song's directory (if you selected a song to start playing from a directory) or your custom playlist (if you selected a song to start playing from the playlist).
 When shuffle is on, repeat is also on: after the last song, it will start again with a newly shuffled list.